CourantEnCourant/git-katas/basic-stashing/README.md

 1. Explore the repo
    1. What work do you have in the working directory?
+      - `bug.txt`, `file.txt`, `fix.txt`.
    2. What work do you have staged ?
+   - `file.txt`
    3. What does the commit log look like ?
    >*Notice that file.txt has some staged changes (i.e. changes in the index) and unstaged changes (changes in the working directory)*
+   - `file.txt` has changes both staged and unstaged. `fix.txt` has changes unstaged.
 2. Use `git stash` to stash your current work.
+- Done
    1. Now, what work do you have in the working directory?
+   - All three files
    2. What work do you have staged ?
+   - None
    3. What does the commit log look like ?
+   - Same as before.
    4. What does the stash list look like ?
+   - One stash.
 3. Fix the typos in bug.txt on master and commit your changes.
+    - Done
 4. Now to get back to your work, apply the stash to master.
    1. What work do you have in the working directory?
+   - All files
    2. What work do you have staged ?
    >*Oops.
 All our changes are unstaged now.
 This may be undesirable and unexpected*
+   - Nothing is staged
 5. Undo our changes with `git reset --hard HEAD`.
 This is an unsafe command as it will remove files from your index and working directory permanently, but we have our changes safely stashed so we're ok.
 Review the [reset](reset/README.md) kata if you're unsure of what happens here.
+   - Done
 6. Apply the stash to master with the `--index` option.
    1. What work do you have in the working directory?
+   - All files.
+Including `bug.txt` that I have renamed to `no_bug.txt`
    2. What work do you have staged ?
    >*Ok, back to where we were!*
+    - Nothing
 7. We won't need the stash anymore.
 Drop it.
    1. What does the stash list look like ?
+   - Empty
    2. What does the commit log look like ?
+   - Same